-- 4. Fill out the form: (fields marked with b are required) - Campaign name: enter a unique name for the campaign. - Campaign description: description of the campaign.
-This appears on the Bulk dialer menu (see step 2). - Enter an owner: the drop-down menu includes No owner and any people enrolled in the system (see 19, People). - Enable/disable campaign: When No (disabled), calls are suspended.
+- 4. Fill out the form: (fields marked with → are required) - Name: Enter a unique name for the campaign. - Description: Description of the campaign.
+This appears on the Bulk dialer menu (see step 2). - Owner: Select the owner of the campaign.
+The drop-down menu includes No owner and any people enrolled in the system (see section 20, People). - Enabled: Enable/disable campaign.
+When No (disabled), calls are suspended.
 Return to the campaign later to enable it. - Only active when time group is active: Enter a time group.
-When a time group is selected, calls are only made when the time group is active. - Callerid: Enter the callerid to send on outbound calls.
-Choices include Withheld and any numbers enrolled in the system (see 17, Numbers).
+When a time group is selected, calls are only made when the time group is active.